Last updated: 30 November 2021

 In the top right of the screen, click Settings

 The settings panel allows you to enable or disable live chat completely by clicking the first ON/OFF button.

 Enable or disable follow up using the second ON/OFF button.
 When enabled, your chatbot will automatically ask for a user's feedback after a live chat interaction with one of your agents.
 Perfect to track your team's performance.

 Picking up live chat requests require time and resources.
 It might not be possible for you to provide a 24/7 live chat service.

+By default, new agent working hours are not set.
 To set up working hours, make sure live chat is enabled (as above).